 You must be logged in to use this form.
 Login now

-The next Reps Meeting, where the National Exec, Assistants and all SSAGO clubs gather to discuss SSAGO will be held at Roman Rally MMXX on 23/02/2020.
+The next Reps Meeting, where the National Exec, Assistants and all SSAGO clubs gather to discuss SSAGO will be held at Back-to-Basics Survival Rally on 13/09/2020.

 The Exec get together at various points over the year to plan and discuss National SSAGO business and any points raised by SSAGO members.
 The agendas and minutes are always public and your thoughts are always welcome.

 The Exec, elected at the AGM each year, form the elected representatives of National SSAGO and together work to maintain and develop the running of SSAGO at a National Level

 I’m Adele and I am your Chair for the next year!
 I am currently doing an industrial placement year and then will be heading back to Bath for my final year at uni, studying chemical engineering.